offconvex/offconvex.github.io/_posts/2018-02-20-generalization2.md

 ## Compressing multilayer net

-The above analysis of noise stability in terms of singular values cannot hold across multiple layers of a deep net, because
-the mapping becomes nonlinear, which lacks a notion of singular values.
+The above analysis of noise stability in terms of singular values cannot hold across multiple layers of a deep net, because the mapping becomes nonlinear, thus lacking a notion of singular values.
 Noise stability is therefore formalized using the [Jacobian](https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant) of this mapping, which is the matrix describing how the output reacts to tiny perturbations of the input.
 Noise stability says that this nonlinear mapping passes signal (i.e., the vector from previous layers) much more strongly than it does a noise vector.

 Our compression algorithm applies a randomized transformation to the matrix of each layer (aside: note the use of randomness, which fits in our "compressing with fixed string" framework) that relies on the low stable rank condition at each layer.
 This compression introduces error in the layer's output, but the vector describing this error is "gaussian-like" due to the use of randomness in the compression.
 Thus this error gets attenuated by higher layers.